Chalmers St – Consulting

 4. Improvement of the standard requires measurement and visualization of the work.

-For most of you reading this newsletter this statement is well tread.
-Lean practitioners, quality managers, and most modern leaders all know that being successful in business is all about the value that we provide to the customer.
+Lean practitioners, quality managers, and most modern leaders know that being successful in business is all about the value that we provide to the customer.
 The modern customer has many options and can be fickle at times.
-If we are not laser focused on delivering value, then everything falls apart.
-The challenge lies not in understanding this in concept but in living it in practice.
+If we are not laser focused on delivering value, everything falls apart.
+The challenge lies in living this principle.

 The first mindset allows us to see waste, the second is the recognition that we will not discover the waste unless we stop and evaluate the work that we do.
 It is often easy for me to see problems within my clients’ operations because I am not emotionally connected to getting today’s work out the door.
 I can ask questions that no one else has the time to ask.
 It is easiest to describe this mindset by clearly stating what it is and is not: